wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/input-parameters/includes/1-introduction.md

 - Perform a test run of a new desktop flow with a new set of inputs.

-If you do not already have a desktop flow from which you can set inputs and outputs, you might want to refer to this module.
+If you do not already have a desktop flow from which you can set inputs and outputs, you might want to refer to the module on creating your first Power Automate Desktop flow.